chandrafebrian/chandrafebrian/README.md

 - 👋 Hi, I’m @chandrafebrian
-- 🌱 I’m currently as sr.DevOps Engineer | SRE
+- 🌱 I’m currently as DevOps Engineer | SRE

-- my skill and tool

-- GoLang,
-- Docker,
-- AWS Could ,GCP, Firebase,
-- Kubernetes,
-- GitHub & GitLab,Ansible, Terraform , Grafana ,Prometheus
-- cloud engineer
-- etc.

 - 📫 How to reach me on mail : chandrafebrian99@gmail.com

 <!---